-Combining formal academic study with spiritual formation, mentorship, weekly seminars, church and community-based practicums, and semi-annual retreats, the fellowship equips participants to wisely and faithfully engage their vocations with respect to health and medicine.
+Combining formal academic study with spiritual formation, mentoring, weekly seminars, church and community-based practicums, and semi-annual retreats, the fellowship equips participants to wisely and faithfully engage their vocations with respect to health and medicine.

 The Fellowship is open to students and practitioners in any of the health professions, as well as to others whose vocations and aspirations involve full-time work in health-related contexts (e.g. hospital administrators, chaplains, and public health workers).